tjheslin1/DMsPredictor/README.md

 # DMsPredictor [![Build Status](https://travis-ci.com/tjheslin1/DMsPredictor.svg?branch=master)](https://travis-ci.com/tjheslin1/DMsPredictor)
 Combat encounter results predictor for DMs for Dungeons &amp; Dragons 5th Edition

+## Requests:

+If a subclass, spell or anything else is not present in the simulator, please raise an _Issue_ requesting this, or contribute yourself via a _Pull Request_!

 Assumptions:

 ##### Resources will be exhausted: